fgamador/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 Have a think before reading this section -- why does having two lifetimes solve this bug?

-Before, the compiler had to decide that `&mut my_vec` and `&val1` shared a lifetime.
+Before, the compiler had to decide that `&mut my_vec` and `&val1` share a lifetime.
-In other words, that they lived as long as each-other.
+In other words, that they live as long as each other.

 By using two lifetimes, we've told the compiler that `&mut my_vec` and `&val1` don't necessarily have to live for the same amount of time.
 And so,